-Medicine Balls: Like SandBells, these weighted balls can be used in place of dumbbells.
-Medicine balls are versatile, easy to store, and can be used to improve power, strength and coordination as well as for enhancing mobility and improving core strength.
+Medicine balls are versatile and easy to store, and can be used to improve power, strength and coordination as well as for enhancing mobility and improving core strength.
 Use smaller, hand-size medicine balls for smaller muscles (such as arms and shoulders), and larger, heavier ones (to train larger leg and core muscles) in your workout routine.
 (You can find three medicine ball workouts here.)

-PowerBlocks: If you prefer traditional weight equipment, consider investing in a set of adjustable dumbbells called PowerBlocks.
-Starting at around $100, they’re more expensive than other resistance-exercise options but can take the place of an entire set of dumbbells.
-PowerBlocks consist of two square dumbbells that can be adjusted in five-pound increments, starting at five pounds and going up to 45 pounds each.
+If you prefer traditional weight equipment, consider investing in a set of adjustable dumbbells called PowerBlocks.
+More expensive than the other options listed here, they can take the place of an entire set of dumbbells: PowerBlocks consist of two square dumbbells that can be adjusted in five-pound increments, starting at five pounds and going up to 45 pounds each.
 A selecting pin enables you to easily choose the amount of weight you want without unscrewing and reassembling the entire dumbbell (as other adjustable weights often require).

 The key to long-term success when exercising at home is to keep your workouts interesting.